"Valahova a hegyek mögé utazik, a tengerhez."

-Translation:She is travelling somewhere behind the mountains, to the sea.
+Translation:She is traveling somewhere behind the mountains, to the sea.

 Thank you, this is helpful.
 I was guessing it was something like this.
 But it is still a bit confusing, perhaps because of the English translation, which does not explicitly have a sense of "to where" associated with the mountains, as it does with the "to the sea" phrase, for which I totally get the "hez" equivalency.